kalyanradhakrishnan/Astronomy-In-India/pages/phd_postdoc_ad.md

 title: Astronomy In India
 description:
 ---
-# Links to PhD and Post-Doc Advertising
+# PhD and Post-Doc Advertising

 ## In India
 1. [PhD program at IUCAA](https://www.iucaa.in/Student-ProgrammesMain.html)